How to Build a Monarch Yu-Gi-Oh Deck

 - Advance Zone

-You may want to supplement the The Monarchs Stormforth with Soul Exchange, which performs a similar ability but sacrifices your turn's battle phase.
+You may want to supplement The Monarchs Stormforth with Soul Exchange, which performs a similar ability but sacrifices your turn's battle phase.
 If for some reason you forgo the Domain field, Void Expansion helpfully gives you a free token every standby phase to tribute.
 Another alternative arena is The Seal of Orichalcos, which prevents summoning from the extra deck but shields your weaker monsters and give your entire team an extra 500 ATK.

 Meanwhile, Advance Zone can activate multiple effects during the end phase of any turn (even your opponent's) that you tribute summoned, with more tributes providing more benefits, destroying set cards, drawing card, and recovering monsters from the graveyard.